Neuro-Inclusive Chambers: Building Understanding & Confidence Event

 6pm – Welcome

-Georgina Sundown, ABC LLP
+Georgina Sundown, ABC Partnership

 6.05pm – Neuro-Inclusive Chambers: Practical Insights